-If a proposal is rejected by the Executive Committee due to insufficient evidence then the initiator may submit a resolution through an Area Meeting or at plenary requesting submission of the proposal into the hearing process for discussion and debate by the body.
+If a proposal is rejected by the Executive Committee due to insufficient evidence then the initiator may submit a resolution through an Area Meeting or at Plenary Session requesting submission of the proposal into the hearing process for discussion and debate by the body.

-If a proposal is rejected by the body, then the proposal may be resubmitted but will need to be modified significantly and include new rationale and evidence for why it is being brought forward again.
+If a proposal is rejected by the body, then the proposal may be re-submitted but will need to be significantly modified and include new rationale and evidence for why it is being brought forward again.